vasconcel/vasconcel/README.md

 ## About
-I'm currently enrolled in System Analysis and Development at UFCA (Brazil), aiming to become a well-rounded and innovative professional in the technology field.
-I believe in its transformative power and I am constantly honing my skills to build solutions that positively impact people.
+Undergraduate student in Systems Analysis and Development at UFCA (Brazil), focusing on becoming a specialist in Data Analytics and driving growth and innovation with high-impact solutions.
+I am skilled in building solutions with Python and AI tools, and currently, I am dedicating myself to studying SQL for data manipulation and extraction from various data sources (relational databases, NoSQL, and Big Data).

 ## Expertise